 As Spenser’s characters struggle for their quests in The Faerie Queene, they voyage through an extraordinary world which displays the poet’s mastery.
 The published six books of Spenser’s epic are set in the Faerie Land.
 His imaginary world is marked with locations each demonstrating significant symbolism for the epic.
 The castles among them pose great functionality because they serve as the dwellings for both protagonists and antagonists.
 Their role in the epic narrative is significant because many conflicts or battles, which are necessary for the completion of each quest and enforcement of each virtue relevant to that book, are resolved or fought around them.
 The present paper explores the functionality constructed into these castles and analyses their symbolism which is indispensable for the quest element in their respective book.

-Each book of the Faerie Queene is dedicated to one virtue, and the total of the planned twelve books would fashion a gentlemen (Ashley, 1965, p.
+Each book of the Faerie Queene is dedicated to one virtue, and the total of the planned twelve books would fashion a gentlemen (I suggest remembering the singular/plural forms of certain nouns) (Ashley, 1965, p.
 108).
 As he aims to place his poem around problems of moral and political philosophy (Oram, 2018, p.
 333), the virtues in the published books are holiness in Book I represented by the Redcross Knight, temperance in Book II by Sir Guyon, chastity in Book III represented by Britomart, friendship in Book IV represented by Cambell and Triamond, justice in Book V by Sir Artegall, and courtesy in Book VI represented by Sir Calidore.
 There are six vices corresponding to each virtue such as unbelief (or lack of belief), intemperance, lust, discord and jealousy, injustice and tyranny, discourtesy and savage behaviour, respectively.
 As the protagonist embody the aforementioned virtues, it is the antagonists who are the emblems for the relative vice each book.

 The Faerie Land is not just a battle ground but a completely structured and populated world.
-It is organized around the Faerie Queen Gloriana who is one of the allegorical representations of Queen Elizabeth I in The Faerie Queene.
+It is organized around the Faerie Queen Gloriana who is one of the allegorical representations of Queen Elizabeth I in The Faerie Queene (Are they different?
+Please check in the entire text).
 As all the protagonists are tasked by their beloved queen Gloriana to fight against vices and evil across the Faerie Land, they journey through many locations and visit numerous buildings where both the good and evil reside.

 To illustrate, the Redcross Knight as the protagonist of Book I travels along the hermitage of the evil antagonist Archimago, spends some time in the House of Pride where obviously evil Lucifera and her band of sins reside, becomes a prisoner in the dungeons of Orgoglio who lives in his castle, is taken to the House of Holiness after his imprisonment and loss of faith, to be healed physically and restored back to one true faith, and finally confronts the Dragon near the castle of Una’s parents (Heale, 1999, pp. 41-42).
 In terms of the narrative structure in Book I, the House of Pride is the ultimate emblem of pride, vanity, and haughtiness all depicted by the lady of the house, Lucifera, as well as the representations of the Seven Deadly Sins who inhabit the house and serve their lady (A. C. Hamilton, 1997, p.
 1461).
 The audience is provided with a vivid description of the House of Pride first and then given the peaceful picture of the House of Holiness.
 These two locations serve to oppose each other and increase the allegorical effect both of which eventually pave the way to the enforcement of the virtue in the relevant book